 A ‘make up’ class system, whee you can swap one of your regular classes for another class

 Members only oﬀers throughout the year

-1.Before you join our classes, it is essential that you have a Pilates Induction.
+1.Before you join our mat classes, whether as a member or PAYG, it is essential that you have a Pilates Induction.
 In this 1-2-1 session we can get to know you, discuss any injuries you may have and ﬁnd out what you want to achieve through Pilates.

 3. Take a look at out current timetable so you have an idea of what class or classes might suit you before your induction.

 4. Come along for your induction.
-This costs £59 and will include 1 free class!
+This 45 minute session costs £59.

 5. After your induction, we’ll get you all signed up for your regular class or classes, which you can manage online.